Evghenia Guțul: Escalation of legal battles

 On 25 March 2025, Guțul was detained at Chișinău International Airport as she prepared to depart for Istanbul in Turkey reportedly to attend an event hosted by the Global Journalism Council.
 The arrest marked a dramatic escalation in her conflict with Moldova's central authorities and ruling government.
 Moldovan police held her for an initial 72-hour period without immediate charges, a move Guțul's legal team decried as unlawful.
 Subsequently, the Anti-Corruption Prosecutor's Office accused her of illegal financing of her 2023 gubernatorial campaign.
 Guțul firmly denied these charges, labeling them as politically motivated attacks on Gagauzia's autonomy.

 On 26 March, the People's Assembly of Gagauzia issued an emergency statement condemning the detention of Guțul.
 The deputies called the incident a politically motivated persecution aimed at weakening the region's autonomy, and demanded the immediate release of the head of Gagauzia.
-Critics, including Gagauz officials and human rights advocates, condemned the decision to place Guțul at Prison 13 in Chișinău, rather than at the National Anti-Ccorruption Center's own detention center, as a deliberate act of humiliation.
+Critics, including Gagauz officials and human rights advocates, condemned the decision to place Guțul at Prison 13 in Chișinău, rather than at the National Anti-Corruption Center's own detention center, as a deliberate act of humiliation.
 Guțul herself labeled the proceedings a "legal absurdity" and an attack on Gagauz autonomy, a sentiment amplified by her supporters, who saw her detention as emblematic of a purported Moldovan broader campaign to suppress regional dissent.
 On 9 April 2025, a court in Chișinău changed the detention measure from pre-trial detention to house arrest for 30 days.
 On 5 August 2025, Guțul was sentenced to seven years in jail and re-arrested after the sentencing.